Spanish translation here

 Fortunately, when I bought Dugin, Amazon suggested I might also like Thomas Sheehan’s Making Sense of Heidegger.
 Never have I clicked a “buy” button more quickly.
 The book arrived as soon as it was published, actually on the day I finished reading Dugin.
 But still, it felt late, decades late.
-I wish Sheehan had published this book 25 years ago.
+I wish Sheehan had published this book twenty-five years ago.

 A Paradigm Shift

 Making Sense of Heidegger argues for a “paradigm shift” in Heidegger interpretation: from Being to meaning, and from meaning to the source of meaning.
-According to Sheehan, Heidegger’s ultimate concern is with the question: what makes meaning possible?
+According to Sheehan, Heidegger’s ultimate concern is with the question: What makes meaning possible?
 What makes it possible for beings to be meaningfully present to a knower?
 (For Heidegger, a scientific account of how the sense organs and the brain operate is not an adequate answer to this question, because science presupposes the meaningful presence of eyeballs, gray matter, etc.)

 Sheehan makes a crushingly convincing case for his thesis, marshaling quotes from the nearly 100 volumes of Heidegger’s published writings, analyzing Heidegger’s basic terminology, establishing equivalencies among his terms, establishing equivalencies between Heideggerese and more intelligible idioms, re-translating and paraphrasing difficult texts in light of his analysis, and laying it all out step-by-step, with summaries and repetitions along the way, so you never lose the thread of the argument.

 As you will see from some of the quotes below, Sheehan’s prose can be dense, bristling with hyphenated phrases, neologisms and unfamiliar terms, and words and phrases in German, Latin, and untransliterated ancient Greek.
 It is a lot more forbidding and thorny than it needs to be, which artificially limits the audience and impact of Sheehan’s argument to professional scholars and educated, dedicated amateurs.
-One wishes that Sheehan’s editors had forced him through one more draft with an eye to making this book intelligible to bright undergraduate students, which would have been possible for a writer of his proven skill.
+I wish that Sheehan’s editors had forced him through one more draft with an eye to making this book intelligible to bright undergraduate students, which would have been possible for a writer of his proven skill.
 But still, the book is clear “in itself” and, unlike most literature on Heidegger, actually worth the effort.
 Heidegger is yet to find his Alan Watts, but whoever he may be will have to read this book.

 Sheehan states his basic thesis in his Foreword and Introduction (chapter 1) entitled “Getting to the Topic.”

 Heidegger is famously interested in “Being” (Sein).
 Yet Sheehan argues that Heidegger’s concept of Being has been systematically misunderstood by most Heidegger scholars.
-In the philosophical tradition, talk of Being refers to objective, mind-independent reality, indeed “ultimate” reality — such as God, or atoms in void, or an underlying mental or material “stuff” — that gives rise to the beings we perceive around us.
+In the philosophical tradition, talk of Being refers to objective, mind-independent reality, indeed “ultimate” reality—such as God, or atoms in void, or an underlying mental or material “stuff”—that gives rise to the beings we perceive around us.